 Todd: It’s difficult, it was really tough on the family.
 I think the family is really the victim in that because they make it pretty easy for us once you play for a team or two.
 You kind of get used to what it’s like to get into a different clubhouse and then you know some of the guys once you’re a veteran by the time you move a lot.
 I wasn’t going to be trying to find a job or whatever, I was going because there was some need or perceived value that I was bringing to that team, whether it was for the playoff stretch or to mentor somebody coming up.

-It was easier on me than it was on my family, and honestly the two biggest lows for me, I mean I gave you some description of the Cardinal moves, I thought there was a chance that I would be there my whole career.
+It was easier on me than it was on my family.
+Honestly the two biggest lows for me, I mean, I gave you some description of the Cardinal moves, I thought there was a chance that I would be there my whole career.
 I thought I was going to be one of those guys that they were going to try and lock me up and be a long term guy.
 Stuff with ownership and the way that went down was really disappointing at the time.
 Then when I signed with LA it was home and I was in the house with my family in the place that I grew up watching baseball.
 That trade with Mike (May 1998) was devastating at the time because of all the other surrounding factors.

-But it turned out to be one of the best things that happened to me for my career.
+It turned out to be one of the best things that happened to me for my career.
 I ended up with Texas in the playoffs and a World Series in New York.
 So you just never know in this world of baseball and this world of professional sports.

 If there’s anything I can tell kids when I speak at little leagues I say, ‘You know what?
-I was a catcher my whole childhood and played in almost 1500 games at third base, without ever having been in fair territory before.
-So I played for eleven teams but that got me to the playoffs and World Series, you just never know what the road is going to look like, but you have to be able to adapt and be ready for changes.’
+I was a catcher my whole childhood and played in almost 1,500 games at third base, without ever having been in fair territory before.
+I played for eleven teams but that got me to the playoffs and World Series, you just never know what the road is going to look like, but you have to be able to adapt and be ready for changes.’
 That’s just the nature of this world.

 MMO: What can fans expect to from you this season on SNY?
 Will you be making regular appearances?